 So, Here Are 5 Tips For Mindful Home Decor That You Must-Try:

-1. Colour Me Happy
+1. Get Colour Happy

-2. Positive Accents
+2. Use Positive Accents

 Hanging a painting on every wall may make you look mature and cultured but don’t do it for those reasons.
 Do it because it brings you joy.
 And, that’s true with all your accents.
 Keep decor elements that make you feel positive, loved and remind you of your best times at eye level.
 In fact, there should be more than one element like this in each room.
 You can add family pictures, hang travel knick-knacks, place boxes of potpourri fragrant with your favourite scents, create a books’ nook, and even have meditation and spiritual elements around your home.
-Your home should empower and elevate you into the best frame of mind, and nothing does that better than to ensure that every room has positive memories and vibes flowing through it.
-And this can apply to when you are setting up a workstation too.
-Here are some desk decor ideas that can help you redecorate the spot.
+Watch this video to learn how to make your own potpourri and make your home smell divine!

-3. Bed Of Roses
+3. Prep The Bed

 But, if you’re trying to create a home that promotes mental peace, the place to focus on is your bedroom.
 A good night’s sleep doesn’t always come on its own.
 You need to create a space where you feel rested and comfortable at the end of the day.
 Before anything else, invest in a high-quality bed, mattress, and quilt or blanket with careful consideration.
 These are not the decor elements where you should skimp money and compromise on quality.

-Have you ever heard of people suffering from SAD (Seasonal Affective Disorder) during the colder months?
+Have you ever heard of people suffering from SAD (Seasonal Affective Disorder) during winters?
 Often referred to as the winter blues, light therapy is used to deal with this condition.
 Studies indicate that exposure to natural daylight can alleviate depression and sleep disorders.
 And that’s what you need to bring into your life every single day—enough natural light that makes you feel invigorated and hopeful.
 It’s a good idea to use sheer screens so that you can let natural light in during the day instead of blocking it out with curtains.
 Always keep the windows open for good airflow, and try and work in the rooms that have maximum daylight.

-Creating a corner that’s sacred doesn’t exclusively indicate creating a dedicated space for religious, spiritual or meditation practices.
+Creating a corner that’s sacred doesn’t exclusively indicate creating a dedicated space for religious, spiritual, or meditation practices.
 While you can choose to do so, it can also mean creating a space that’s your own alone and is the spot where you can focus on an activity or passion that brings you joy.
 It could be a writing desk, it could be a guitar stool and musical equipment, it could be a whiteboard with the workings of your startup idea, a treadmill to run, or it could even be a pinboard of DIY arts and crafts.
 It’s important to have something that is exclusively yours in a house that may be shared with a spouse, family, or even flatmates.
 It will help you unwind and focus on yourself for a few minutes or hours every day while you gather your thoughts.